huangwei-pku/huangwei-pku.github.io/research.md

 **Migration Incentives and Elderly Health: Evidence from the Hukou Reforms in China.** with Haotian Zhang, Wei Zheng.
 Revision Requested at ***Journal of Development Economics***.

+**Trade Liberalization and Gender Dynamics: The Impact of Policy Uncertainty onSex Ratios at Birth in China.** with Fan He, Yuanyuan Ma.
+Revision Requested at ***Journal of Comparative Economics***.

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
 (Under Review)

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.